murchlab/sample_package/README.md

 ### Milling

 We do both roughing & finishing procedures.
-G-code file for the finishing procedure is modified by the python script "modify_gcode.py".

 1. Spindle